The Basics

 I

-Individual Retirement Account (IRA)—An arrangement that allows people with earned income to deposit a portion of that income in a tax-deferred savings plan.
+Individual Retirement Account (IRA)—an arrangement that allows people with earned income to deposit a portion of that income in a tax-deferred savings plan.
 An IRA can be established and funded at any time between January 1st of the current year, up to and including the date an individual’s income tax return is due (generally, April 15 of the following year), not including extensions.

 J

-Joint Annuitant—an individual who is named in the contract with the annuitant, whose age and life expectancy are also used in the calculations to determine what the annuity payments will be.
+Joint Annuitant—an individual who is named in the contract with the Annuitant, whose age and life expectancy are also used in the calculations to determine what the annuity payments will be.

 Joint Owner—a person who shares ownership of an annuity contract and would have the same right as the contract owner to approve any decisions made about the contract.